School of Education Certification

 Please note: requirements for licensure can change without notice, therefore it is important to contact your State Department of Education to confirm reciprocity with your state.

-If you have any further questions and/or concerns regarding certification, please feel free to contact me at:
+If you have any further questions and/or concerns regarding certification, please feel free to contact:

 jstinson1@ewu.edu